gtema/gtema/README.md

-### Hi there, I'm Artem 👋
+### Hi there, my name is Artem 👋

-#### a passionated innovator and supported of opensource from Germany :de:
+#### a passionated innovator and supporter of opensource from Germany :de:

-My current activity is focused in the OpenStack, especially in introducing Rust in the client facing ecosystem.
+My current activity is focused in the OpenStack, especially in introducing Rust in the client facing tooling ecosystem.

 #### A small selection of projects I am involved in: